-When an emergency or power outage affects your business, it is important to have reliable emergency lights and clearly marked exits.
+When an emergency or power outage affects your business, it is essential to have reliable emergency lights and clearly marked exits.
 Emergency lighting and exit signs are among the most important safety devices in commercial buildings.
 They are designed to help protect employees and customers by lighting the way toward a safe exit in the event of a fire or other emergency.

 While it's easy to see the importance of emergency lighting systems, it's just as important to understand the installation, testing, and maintenance requirements set forth by national and local authorities to ensure all emergency and exit lights are continually in working order.

-Importance of Emergency Exit Lighting
+Why is Emergency Exit Lighting Important?

-Where Should Emergency Lighting Be Installed?
+Where to Install Emergency Lighting